yiyangc18/PMSM_TorquePrediction/README.md

 ## Overview

 This repository contains scripts and models for predicting the output torque of PMSM motors based on an open-source dataset [https://github.com/upb-lea/deep-pmsm].
-The project covers multiple phases, including dataset split, online/offline LQR parameter identification, training models, and validating the predictions.
+The project covers multiple phases, including dataset split, online/offline RLS parameter identification, training models, and validating the predictions.

 ## File Descriptions